+At CIC we believe that a close partnership with parents, teachers, and students will result in students reaching their fullest potential.
 Parent-Teacher conferences will be scheduled by the Elementary and Secondary Office after Quarter 1 and 3.
 On these days, school will not be in session for students.
-In the secondary school, these conferences will be scheduled for all underperforming students (D+ or lower or other teacher concerns).
-In the elementary school, the conferences will be scheduled for all students.

-Secondary students must be present for these conferences.
-Students in Elementary may be required to attend in some circumstances.
 All Parent-Teacher-Student conferences should be an in-depth discussion about strategies to assist the student in being more successful, either globally or in academic- specific areas.
 To do this, teachers must be prepared to share relevant data during these conferences.

-In addition, parent-teacher conferences may be arranged at the request of parents, teachers, administrators, or students.
+In addition, Parent-Teacher Conferences may be arranged at the request of parents, teachers, administrators, or students.
 Conferences will be scheduled at mutually convenient times either before or after school, or during the daily planning periods of teachers.
 Depending on the nature of the conferences, students and/or administrators, in addition to parents and teachers, may be included.
 Conferences are designed to advise parents of problems or potential problems, provide course, career, or college counseling, or to advise parents of noteworthy achievements by their children or positive advances which have been made in various areas of the school program.